umit-iace/tool-pywisp/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up pymoskito_ for local development.
+Here's how to set up pywisp_ for local development.

 1. Fork the pywisp_ repo on GitHub.
 2. Clone your fork locally::